openvinotoolkit/openvino/docs/ops/detection/Proposal_1.md

 5. Takes top *pre_nms_topn* proposals
 6. Calculates intersections for boxes and filter out all boxes with \f$intersection/union > nms\_thresh\f$
 7. Takes top *post_nms_topn* proposals
-8. Returns top proposals, if there is not enoguh proposals to fill the whole output tensor, the valid proposals will be terminated with a single -1.
+8. Returns top proposals, if there is not enough proposals to fill the whole output tensor, the valid proposals will be terminated with a single -1.

 **Attributes**: